iqra1/Flaconi-Assignment-IqraLuqman/README.md

 # Flaconi-Assignment-IqraLuqman

+## Test Automation Task - Python:
+I have used Python language to write the automation scripts of this assignment as requested.
+I have used Pytest framework and Page object model approach
+ - Folder name: pythonProject -> FlaconiAssignment - Python

 ## Test Automation Task - Java:
 I have covered following test scenarios:
 1. add to cart a random product from Parfum category